Wu Ding: King of the Shang dynasty

+Bronze houmuxin gong from Wu Ding's reign.

 In Sima Qian's Shiji he was listed as the twenty-second Shang king.
 Oracle bone script inscriptions unearthed at Yinxu alternatively record that he was the twenty-first Shang king.
 The Shiji says that he was enthroned with Yin (殷) as his capital.

 Although his ruling period was characterized with wars, traditional Chinese historiography still portrayed him as a virtuous monarch who showed great care to his country.
 Chapter XXI of the Book of Documents describes him remaining silent in the beginning of his reign as to cultivate his virtue.
 According to the text, Wu Ding restrained himself from speaking even after his three-year mourning for his father's death (during which all the state affairs were discussed and managed by his court ministers) had ended:

 The king passed the season of sorrow in the mourning shed for three years, and when the period of mourning was over, he (still) did not speak (to give any commands).
 All the ministers remonstrated with him, saying, 'Oh! him who is (the first) to apprehend we pronounce intelligent, and the intelligent man is the model for others.
 The Son of Heaven rules over the myriad regions, and all the officers look up to and reverence him.
 They are the king's words which form the commands (for them).
 If he do not speak, the ministers have no way to receive their orders.'
 On this the king made a writing, for their information, to the following effect: "As it is mine to serve as the director for the four quarters (of the kingdom), I have been afraid that my virtue is not equal to (that of my predecessors), and therefore have not spoken."

 — Book of Documents IV.8 (tr.
 James Legge).

 (By referring to this anecdote, classical historians emphasized his righteousness, filial piety and the desire to be an upright ruler like his predecessors.)

 According to the Bamboo Annals, in the twenty-fifth year of his reign, his son Zu Ji (祖己) died in a remote area after being exiled.